About FAQ

 Frequently Asked Questions

-Is there a pdf version of the book that is better for printing?
+Are there PDF versions of the GSS books that are better for printing?

 • Answer: Not at present.
 This was a decision that was made in 2005 to make GSS all-digital online, for cost savings as well as for facilitating rapid implementation of revisions and improvements.
 Most students are perfectly happy to read the material online where there are no printing flaws are introduced, and of course no paper is consumed.